torvalds/linux/Documentation/admin-guide/ras.rst

 A new feature for EDAC, the ``edac_device`` class of device, was added in the 2.6.23 version of the kernel.

-This new device type allows for non-memory type of ECC hardware detectors to have their states harvested and presented to userspace via the sysfs interface.
+This new device type allows for yesn-memory type of ECC hardware detectors to have their states harvested and presented to userspace via the sysfs interface.